hyling/kean.github.io/_posts/2017-07-10-api-client-in-swift.markdown

 ---
 layout: post
 title: "API Client in Swift"
-subtitle: "How to implement a declarative and powerful API client using <a href='https://github.com/Alamofire/Alamofire'>Alamofire</a>, <a href='https://github.com/ReactiveX/RxSwift'>RxSwift</a>, and <a href='https://kean.github.io/post/codable-tips-and-tricks'>Codable</a>"
+description: "How to implement a declarative and powerful API client using <a href='https://github.com/Alamofire/Alamofire'>Alamofire</a>, <a href='https://github.com/ReactiveX/RxSwift'>RxSwift</a>, and <a href='https://kean.github.io/post/codable-tips-and-tricks'>Codable</a>"
 date: 2017-07-10 9:00:00 +0300
 category: programming
 tags: ios